 MSc Robotics Course Information

 Welcome to the MSc in Robotics in the Department of Automatic Control & Systems Engineering (ACSE) at the University of Sheffield.
 This is an exciting MSc and I am sure you will enjoy your time here and learn a lot about this diverse area.
-The MSc is a collaboration between ACSE and the Departments of Computer Science and Psychology and we welcome you to the university.

 - The MSc and its content.

 - What is expected of you as a student at Sheffield.

 - General information to make your life as easy as possible whilst studying at Sheffield.